DillonWhatley/bedlam-and-gold/README.md

-# blood-and-glory
+# bedlam-and-gold
-MEAN stack version of Blood and Glory
+MEAN stack version of Bedlam and Gold